 2. Invest in video

 Millennials are the video generation, with the average personal watching 1.5 hours of video a day .
-So, when conducting graduate onboarding, invest in creating an orientation video, covering your company’s history, current structure and culture, as well as office instructions and tips and tricks for their first few weeks – maybe a suggestion of where to grab lunch?
+So, invest in creating an orientation video, covering your company’s history, current structure and culture, as well as office instructions and tips and tricks for their first few weeks – maybe a suggestion of where to grab lunch?
 This means you won’t have to repeat yourself with every new starter and it ensures the messaging is consistent.
-It also allows graduates to take notes in their own time, pausing where needed, and frees you up to focus on other things.
+It also allows the graduate to take notes in their own time, pausing where needed, and frees you up to focus on other things.

 3. Show them the way

-The top drivers of engagement for millennials are career opportunities, clear management of performance and organisational reputation.4 Therefore, the onboarding process should also include a clear directive on where graduates can expect to be in three, six and twelve months’ time.
+According to Statista, 100% of young women in the millennial category choose companies to work for based on the opportunity for professional skill development.
+Therefore, the onboarding process should also include a clear directive on where graduates can expect to be in three, six and twelve months’ time.
 Objectives should be clearly established and training avenues should be actively promoted and acted upon in order to encourage growth.
-This way, those taking on UAE graduate jobs (or elsewhere) can see just how they’ll be using their hard-earned knowledge.
+This way, those taking on New York City graduate jobs (or elsewhere) can see just how they’ll be using their hard-earned knowledge.

 Starting a new role is daunting at the best of times, but for graduates, it can be even more so.
-Providing a mentor for those first few months can go a long way in helping new grads settle into the workplace, giving them a person that can answer ‘dumb questions’ that they might not be comfortable asking their direct manager.
+Providing a mentor for those first few months during the graduate onboarding process can go a long way in helping new grads settle into the workplace, giving them a person that can answer ‘dumb questions’ that they might not be comfortable asking their direct manager.

 Mentorship can also encourage a sense of community, helping to welcome new members to the team.
 A familiar face can go a long way in making a work environment more comfortable.

-Tiger is one of Dubai’s leading graduate recruitment agencies.
-If you’re looking to hire a graduate or looking at jobs for graduates in the UAE, we can help!
+Tiger is one of NYC’s leading graduate recruitment agencies.
+If you’re looking to hire a graduate or looking at jobs for graduates in New York, we can help!
 Get in touch today.
-If you’re looking for more hiring advice, read our guide on candidate selection.
+If you’re looking for more hiring advice, read our interview guide for the best candidate selection.